Where have the wideouts gone? Explaining the recent bust rate for first-round WRs

 9

 This was entirely unprecedented.
-Before the 2011 NFL Draft there were 10 receivers in NFL history with 1,000 yards receiving in their rookie season.
+Before the 2011 NFL Draft there were 10 receivers with 1,000 yards receiving in their rookie season.
 The only three since Randy Moss exploded on the scene in 1998 were Anquan Boldin (2003, a dominant force who surprised everyone), Michael Clayton (2004, a first-round flash in the pan) and Marques Colston (2006, from the sixth round, you're lying if you saw it coming).

 Five years passed before Green did it in 2011.
 Keenan Allen would follow up on the feat in 2013, but there were still just 12 of these seasons before the 2014 NFL Draft.
 It was highly unlikely you would see three different receivers in the same draft manage to topple the 1,000-yard mark.